sugaryourcoffee/secondhand/doc/MySQL-failover.md

 adjust the `bind-address` in **/etc/mysql/my.conf** and in **mysql** accordingly.

+Otherwise you will get an error if you call the secondhand web page *something went wrong*.
+The error in log/production.log is:

+`Mysql2::Error (Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock' (2))`

+And if you start MySQL from the command line with `$ mysql` you will get the same error with slightly different text:

+`ERROR 2002 (HY000): Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock' (2)`

 Restore database on slave server
 --------------------------------
 We now restore the previously dumped database from the server on the slave.
 This